Official search ends for Seattle hiker missing since Aug. 1

 “We appreciate everything the sheriff did.
 We always knew they would pull out eventually,” Dares said.
 “But we are not stopping in any way shape or form.”

-The Snohomish Sheriff’s Office spoke with witnesses who saw Sayers the day she went missing, but none saw her come back down the trail, according to the press release.
+The sheriff’s office spoke with witnesses who saw Sayers the day she went missing, but none saw her come back down the trail, according to the news release.

-Courtney O’Keefe, a communications specialist for the Snohomish County Sheriff’s Office, said there was no evidence to indicate a crime occurred, and while the missing person search will end, the case won’t be closed.
+Courtney O’Keefe, a communications specialist for the Snohomish County Sheriff’s Office, said that while the search will end, the missing-person’s case won’t be closed.

 “Anytime there is a missing person, we never stop searching,” O’Keefe said.
 “We always continue hoping we can find her.”

-The Sheriff’s Office said since Aug.
+The sheriff’s office said since Aug.
 2, search operations have included:

-- 357 hours for air operations from the Sheriff’s Office and other agencies
+- 357 hours for air operations from the sheriff’s office and other agencies

 - 105 hours for drone operations in the search area

-- 82 hours for the Marine Unit to support search teams in Spada Lake
+- 82 hours for the marine unit to support search teams in Spada Lake

-- 329 hours for Sheriff’s Office search and rescue personnel
+- 329 hours for sheriff’s office search-and-rescue personnel

 - Thousands of volunteer hours from search and rescue teams from around the state

-Law enforcement agencies from other counties also assisted, as well as Air Force, Coast Guard, Navy and Air Force agencies.
+Law enforcement agencies from other counties also assisted, as well as Air Force, Coast Guard and Navy agencies.

 Every search is taken on a case-by-case basis, O’Keefe said when asked if this amount of resources was typical for missing hiker searches.